The Last Elemental

 “It was mostly tentacles with no jointed limbs,” commented McAvoy.
 “It took a lot of work to animate appealing shapes and motion with its many tentacles because of the complexity of the animation controls.
 It was also extremely large, but needed to move dynamically.”
 Animation of the main body would drive the procedural animation of the secondary vines and leaves.
 Butler explained: “Every time the Elemental drops a foot, there’s a shudder of leaves that travels through his body.
 Colin was very conscientous about making sure the creature didn’t move too fluidly, because that wouldn’t drive the leaves at all.
 So when he put a foot down, there was a big thump, and you would see his tentacles actually take a hit.
 The shoulders adjusted very sharply, and that movement was augmented by the leaves and vines and so forth.”

 As the Elemental dies, its head splits open into a gigantic orchid-like flower, which releases clouds of pollen into the air.
-Photoshop concepts were produced by Deak Ferrand at Hatch FX, and the final effect of a small forest was realized both digitally and as a practical set.
-Visual effects supervisor Mike Wassel said: “the ground level as built as a practical set that the actors could walk on and interact with.
+Photoshop concepts were produced by Deak Ferrand at Hatch FX, and the final effect of a small forest was a combination of an actual set extended with digital effects.
+Visual effects supervisor Mike Wassel said: “the ground level was built as a practical set that the actors could walk on and interact with.
 We transition into CG as the creature’s body extends up along the destroyed building; and then the aftermath scene was photographed practically, with little or no CG enhancement.”

 For more pictures of the Elemental, visit the Monster Gallery.